Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Glasgow: Led by your Travel Director, take an easy orientation through Glasgow, where broad streets and bold Victorian architecture set the tone.
 Pause in George Square to take in its statues and grand civic buildings before continuing to St Mungo’s Cathedral, its dark stone and soaring interior hinting at the city’s medieval roots.

-Belfast: Meet Hilda, a true Belfast local, having lived in the same house her entire life.
+Belfast: Meet Hilda, a true Belfast local, who has lived in the same house her entire life.
 During your panoramic tour, hear about the history of the city and learn why Hilda is proud of its progress and current prosperity.
-You'll also see the City Hall, Queen's University, Parliament Building at Stormont and murals in different locations indicating political sentiments of local residents.
+You’ll explore iconic sights like the Big Fish at Donegall Quay, the Titanic Quarter, and the famous Samson and Goliath cranes.
+Along the way, you’ll also visit Belfast City Hall and see murals in various locations that reflect the political sentiments of the local residents.

 Dublin: See Dublin's elegant Georgian squares, O'Connell Street and the Custom House with a Local Expert